Differences Between a Secured and Unsecured Line of CreditPublished on April 8, 2022 by Daniel Azzoli

 1. Flexible Draw Amounts

-To highlight this point, let’s take a quick look at how another common type of loan works; specifically installment loans.
-With an installment loan, you’re given a lump sum of cash that you’ll pay back through a series of fixed scheduled payments over the course of a pre-determined time period.
-With these loans, there’s generally a minimum loan amount that a financial institution will offer you to make it financially viable for them.
+To highlight this point, let’s take a quick look at how another common type of loan works; specifically, installment loans.
+With an installment loan, you’re given a lump sum of cash that you’ll pay back through a series of fixed scheduled payments over the course of a pre-determined time period and there’s generally a minimum loan amount that a financial institution will offer you.

 With a line of credit, you’ll have the freedom to request a certain amount of money as long as it’s within your credit limit and you have the available credit, but you can draw as much or as little as you need.
 You can use it on whatever your particular needs are, and you’ll only be paying interest and/or fees on the amount you draw, not on your total credit limit.